commown/commown-odoo-addons/README.rst

-In the opposite case, the issue will be related to the invoice and an issue payment counter incremented for that invoice (stored in the issue, and displayed on it in the dashboard XXX).
+In the opposite case, the issue will be related to the invoice and an issue payment counter incremented for that invoice (stored in the issue, and displayed on it in the dashboard).

 The module will then automatically emit a warning email to the partner, stating that a new payment trial will occur 3 calendar days